Diary of a Quilter - a quilt blog

 Each layer, working from the back to the front, should be at least an inch bigger all the way around so that you can easily see all three layers from the front as you work.
 This protects against backing fabric shifting while you're quilting and not having your quilt back cover the whole quilt.
 (If you're working on a larger scale quilt, I recommend at least 2-3 inches bigger on all sides for each fabric layer.)

 I've got lots more information about the different kinds of batting options here.
-Mini quilts are a great way to use up batting scraps.

 After your layers are prepared, baste the three layers together.
 There are lots of methods for basting including using spray adhesive, or basting pins.
-(More basting details and tips here.)
+(More quilt basting details and tips here.)

 After the quilt is basted, decide where you want your quilting lines to go.
 You can draw or mark lines as a guide, or you can use the seams in the quilt itself as a guide.